pingcap/docs/tidb-cloud/limited-sql-features.md

 [^12]: Customizing cache size using [`AUTO_ID_CACHE`](/auto-increment.md#cache-size-control) is temporarily unavailable on TiDB Serverless.

 [^13]: Not supported.
-Enabling it for TiDB Dedicated clusters will result in SQL client connection failures.
+Enabling `require_secure_transport` for TiDB Dedicated clusters will result in SQL client connection failures.